Skwangles/CampusVirtual/README.md

 ## Installing

-Clone `git clone --recursive https://github.com/Skwangles/CampusVirtual.git` Super important that you do it *recursive*, as we have submodules that need cloned for this project to build.
+Clone `git clone --recursive https://github.com/Skwangles/CampusVirtual.git` Super important that you do it _recursive_, as we have submodules that need cloned for this project to build.

+## Required Libs

+- Docker - [https://www.docker.com/get-started/](https://www.docker.com/get-started/) - Used for Postgres Database

+### Installed by BUILD_LIBS.sh

+- OpenCV
+- Stella VSLAM
+- g2o
+- Stella VSlam custom FBoW implementation
+- Iridescence
+- Node JS

 ## To use

-- Run `BUILD_CAMPUS_VIRTUAL.sh` to setup Stella VSLAM, FileProcessing, and all the required libs
+- Run `BUILD_LIBS.sh` to install Stella VSLAM, OpenCV and all the required libs
+- Run `BUILD_CAMPUS_VIRTUAL.sh` to setup the Campus Virtual Interfaces for Stella VSLAM
 - Convert your `.insv` and `.insp` files with the FileProcessing tool to mp4s and images
-- (If using the GSV style interface) Open the CampusVirtual-SocketViewer in a separate terminal and run `node app.js`
+- (If using the GSV style interface) Make sure Docker is installed, and open the CampusVirtual-SocketViewer in a separate terminal and run `node app.js`
 - Modify `RUNME.sh` to run the controller on the videos you want, or just manually run the `g++ ./runCampusVirtual.cc -o runCampusVirtual -lboost_program_options` to build and then use as desired.

 # Modules